-Experience the charming music of Jean-Baptiste Lully, Jacques-Martin Hotteterre and others, performed by the Australian Brandenburg Orchestra at City Rectal Hall or online.
+Experience the charming music of Jean-Baptiste Lully, Jacques-Martin Hotteterre and others, performed by the Australian Brandenburg Orchestra at City Recital Hall or online.

 The Australian Brandenburg Orchestra returns to the stage and goes online for Ayres & Graces, celebrating Chamber Music from the French and English Baroque.
 Ayres & Graces blends stunning imagery curated by Australian designer Silvana Azzi Heras with a period music program that spans both sides of the English Channel.